-The NRC rating (noise reduction coefficient) is basically a quantification of how well a material does with reducing and absorbing sound.
+The NRC rating (noise reduction coefficient) is basically a quantification of how well a material does with reducing and/or absorbing sound.

-It’s measured on a scale from 0.0 to 1.0 and the higher towards 1 the NRC rating is, the better it is at absorbing that sound.
+It’s measured on a scale from 0.0 to 1.0 and the closer towards 1 the NRC rating is, the better it is at absorbing that sound.

 That’s because the lower frequencies are pressure waves and are what usually causes the issues.

 But if you use something that deals with air movement, this can potentially hamper sound quality since the higher frequencies from your speakers might be affected.

-This is where diffusive panels can also be helpful as they simply act to reroute the sound rather than reduce it.
+This is where diffusive panels can also be helpful as they simply act to reroute the sound rather than get rid of it.

 As to which is the better application really depends on your room as a combination of the two may be best.